How to Invest in CAC 40

 Which Companies are Found in the CAC 40 Index?

-The CAC 40 consists of France’s 40 biggest equities in terms of their liquidity and market capitalisation, and forms the most used benchmark for the Parisian market.
+The CAC 40 consists of France’s 40 biggest equities in terms of their liquidity and market capitalisation, and forms the most-used benchmark for the Parisian market.
 Every quarter, these equities are reviewed by an independent body that is permitted to remove or add components, although no single component can make up more than 15% of the value of the total index.
-Some of the CAC 40 Index’s most recognisable components include:
+Some of the CAC 40 Index’s most recognisable companies include the following:

 - Sanofi – a France-based diversified and global healthcare company that runs 55 projects within its clinical development portfolio

-- Total SA – an international gas and oil company based in France and with operations across over 130 countries
+- Total SA – an international gas and oil company based in France, with operations across over 130 countries

-- BNP Paribas – a France based banking group which has a focus on investment, retail and corporate worldwide banking operations
+- BNP Paribas – a France-based banking group that has a focus on investment, retail and corporate worldwide banking operations

-- Societe Generale – a banking group based within France and with operations across 85 countries
+- Société Générale – a banking group based within France with operations across 85 countries

-- ArcelorMittal – a global producer of steel with a base in France that produces shipments of around 85 million tons and total production of about 90.6 million tons
+- ArcelorMittal – a global producer of steel with a base in France that produces shipments of around 85 million tons, and has a total production of about 90.6 million tons

 A wide selection of industries are found on the CAC 40 index, representing a large part of the French economy.
-Those industries which are most widely found on the index comprise airlines, hotels, telecommunications, chemicals, steel, industrial materials, insurance, banking, construction, electronic equipment, computer software, aerospace and defence, supermarkets, medical instruments and supplies, electric utilities, gas and oil, beverages and food, building materials, personal products, publishing, tyres, apparel, retail, automakers, pharmaceuticals, semiconductors, real estate, media, water and entertainment.
+Those industries that are most widely found on the index include airlines, hotels, telecommunications, chemicals, steel, industrial materials, insurance, banking, construction, electronic equipment, computer software, aerospace and defence, supermarkets, medical instruments and supplies, electric utilities, gas and oil, beverages and food, building materials, personal products, publishing, tyres, apparel, retail, automakers, pharmaceuticals, semiconductors, real estate, media, water, and entertainment.